catseye/Wanda/Wanda.md

 exactly one `$`.

 This might seem to do the trick: you can now rewrite the string in only one place: around the `$`.

-But this isn't enough, because you can add rules that move the `$` around in the string.
-If you want to rewrite some other part of the string, you just add some rules that move the `$` there first.

-So we'll make the restriction even stronger: in the replacement (but not necessarily the pattern), the single `$` must always appear as the *leftmost* symbol.
+That's a pretty big impediment.

-Concretely, if you actually deviate from this, the implementation may flag up some kind of warning, but at any rate, it will erase the special form, but it not introduce any new rules.
+Concretely, if you actually violate this rule, the implementation may flag up some kind of warning, but at any rate, it will erase the special form, but it not introduce any new rules.